BeAPI/bea-content-sync-fusion/README.md

 * Feature: add new CLI command for mirror 2 sites on network, populate relations, useful after a site duplication
 * Feature: add Polylang addon (thanks to @asadowski10)
+* Bugfix: save db version on network ID : 1, instead 0 (not exists)

 ### 3.5.0 - 07 august 2019